How to reduce noise in a smartphone camera?

 What is the exposure to the right principle for smartphone photographers?

-Set your smartphone camera settings to RAW for best quality images and complete control over your editing process in Lightroom, Photoshop, or Snapseed.
-Check out this blog post if you like to know more about RAW photography with your mobile phone.
+Set your smartphone camera settings to RAW for best-quality images and complete control over your editing process in Lightroom, Photoshop, or Snapseed.
+Check out this blog post to learn more about RAW photography with your mobile phone.

 3 Use a good-quality smartphone camera

 When you photograph a lot in dark environments like buildings or during sunrise, sunset, golden hour, blue hour, or night you should invest in a good-quality smartphone from Apple, Samsung, or other high-end phone manufacturers.
 Before buying a new cellphone, pay extra attention to the processor, pixel density, image resolution, sensor, aperture, camera lenses, and modes.

 ➽ I have put together a unique buying guide for smartphone photographers.
 You can download it for free from this page (no email required).

 - Apple iPhone SE 2020 (iPhone SE 2022 is coming in March or April of 2022)

 When you shoot a lot of images without a tripod, you usually need to pick a higher ISO value which results in more noise.
 Therefore I advise you to use a tripod with a remote shutter.
 Then, your mobile camera won’t be subject to camera shake due to a wireless shutter and a stable underground.

 Therefore, using any tripod with a smartphone mount is straightforward and possible.
 However, you will have to pay attention to the size of the screw and the size of the female receptacle.
 Read more on how to do this in this popular post.

 I have been using these two tripods for many years, and they have never let me down: